TO THE MEMBERS:

 The Company has decided to offer a discount of 15% to all shareholders of the Company on all the diagnostic services being offered by us.
 The shareholders availing the discount will be required to state their Folio number/DP ID and produce only identity documents.

 M/s.
-M. R. Singhwi & Co., Chartered Accountants, (Firm Registration No. 312121E) was appointed as Statutory Auditor of the Company at the 28th Annual General Meeting of the Company held on 24th September, 2022.
+M. R. Singhwi & Co., Chartered Accountants, (Firm Registration No. 312121E) were appointed as statutory auditors of the Company to hold the office from the conclusion of 28th Annual General Meeting held on 24th September 2022 till the conclusion of the 33rd Annual General Meeting of the Company to be held in the calendar year 2027.

 Auditors Report